 Starting programming with React Native can be a deterrent due to its complexity.
 There are a few things to consider at the very beginning.
 Is the functionality you need available in React Native?
 Has the library you intend to use been created for use on a specific platform?

 The creator of the framework anticipated these obstacles and created the Native Modules tool.
 In many cases, a package manager is ready that solves the problem of missing the required library.
 The React Native community is constantly growing due to its popularity around the world.
 As a result, libraries are also growing in abundance.
-There are plenty of ready-to-install solutions, so just before starting the project, just analyze the resources and their suitability for application in preparation.
+There are plenty of ready-to-install solutions, so just before starting the project, just analyse the resources and their suitability for application in preparation.
 However, if the module you need is not available, you can create it from scratch.

 Working with the native API is uncomplicated, but these APIs are changing rapidly.
 Fortunately, thanks to the large community, React Native is usually up to date and the number of modules is constantly growing.
 However, if you do not find the right ready library or find help on the forums, the help of a specialist in a native platform may be necessary.